woodstone121/DeepCore/_posts/2017-07-26-Platform-Hackathon.md

 With coffee under our belts, we were ready continue hacking down our Docker problems, and began setting up for our demo.
 With help from Jeff Naus again , Mahmoud wrote a GBDX task for deployment, and started building our demo front-end.
 Alan and I worked on getting the output and database pipeline running smoothly.
 Andrew hammered away at Docker foo most of the day.

-By the end of the afternoon, we had built a pipeline to run MantisShrimp, convert it's output polygons back to geospatially referenced polygons, store the output in our database instance, and feed those polygons to a lightweight Flask/Leaflet front end web app.
-With the infastructure in place, all we needed to do was delpoy to GBDX, which required our Docker image to be working.
+By the end of the afternoon, we had built a pipeline to run MantisShrimp, convert its output polygons back to geospatially referenced polygons, store the output in our database instance, and feed those polygons to a lightweight Flask/Leaflet front end web app.
+With the infastructure in place, all we needed to do was deploy to GBDX, which required our Docker image to be working.

 It turns out working with Docker is more complicated when GPU capabilities are involved, especially when huge libraries like GDAL are also required.
 Docker was a nightmare for Andrew, but he fought through it valiantly and got the dependencies in order by the end of the day.